 The Autoworker Rank-and-File Safety Committee Network is a national organization of workers throughout the auto industry who have organized to oppose the unsafe return to work by the auto companies and the United Auto Workers.
 The WSWS Autoworker Newsletter stands ready to assist autoworkers and other workers in establishing safety committees at their own workplaces.
-Email the WSWS Autoworker Newsletter at email@example.com to learn more.
+Email the WSWS Autoworker Newsletter email@example.com learn more.

 Autoworkers are being deprived of the most basic information about the spread of COVID-19 in their plants and workplaces.

 We know the coronavirus is spreading in the factories, and the so-called safety measures aren’t stopping it.
 We see workers get sick on the line.
 We share what little information we can get using social media and word of mouth.
 Some of our brothers and sisters will even take it upon themselves to post on Facebook when they test positive to alert others, because they know the companies won’t inform anyone.

 Work is becoming a daily horror movie.
 At Ford Dearborn Truck in Michigan last week, two people got sick, and they were whisked away and people on the line didn’t know what was going on.
 At Fiat Chrysler’s Belvidere plant in Illinois, someone tested positive, and they were also snuck off the line by management.

 At Toledo Jeep, we know that 75 workers have tested positive or are waiting for results.
 There were already at least 44 cases at GM Wentzville by the end of July.
 The companies keep saying these infections were contracted outside the plants, but why should we believe them?